Greece Moments Greece Moments

 Panagia Makrini: Impressively built in a cave

 From the village of Kallithea, a farm road leads up to the white chapel of Agia Ekaterini.
-You can rest under a shady plane tree, a mountain spring provides hikers with fresh spring water.
+You can rest under a shady plane tree, and a mountain spring provides hikers with fresh water.

 samos wandern agia ekaterini